-We conducted our first, second and third pre-clinical studies on March 31, 2015, June 10, 2015 and November 17, 2015 respectively, and began additional pre-clinical studies as part of an advanced research program in June 2016, at Mayo Clinic in Rochester, Minnesota with the PURE EP System prototype.
-We also conducted a pre-clinical study at the Mount Sinai Hospital in New York, NY with emphasis on the ventricular tachycardia (VT) model.
+We conducted our first three pre-clinical studies in 2015 at Mayo Clinic in Rochester, Minnesota.
+We have continued additional pre-clinical studies as part of an advanced research program since June 2016 at Mayo Clinic in Rochester, Minnesota with the PURE EP System prototype.
+We also conducted a pre-clinical study at the Mount Sinai Hospital in New York, NY with emphasis on the VT model.